 There is a lot to think about when getting your site mobile ready, and SEO is one part, but having users be able to navigate your site efficiently is another major factor that should be seen as a major requirement for your business.
 Google and other search engines are ramping up their efforts to further classify and reward sites that are going to provide a good experience for their users.

 When it comes to picking one solution or another, I will maintain that it depends on what you want to accomplish, what your goals are, your budget, experience and time frame.
 I have used and recommended responsive since its inception.
 It is simpler for the users, on the developers and will make your life easier.
-In fact, Google has also started recommending this layout as the preferred choice since earlier this year, so you know where their alliance lies.

 If you need some more guidance when it comes to getting your site transitioned over to mobile or improving your existing setup, give us a call.
 Our trained SEO specialists are glad to help.